Who qualifies for our support?

 Social care needs assessment

 Anyone can ask us for information and advice, or an assessment of their social care needs.
-A social care needs assessment is where we look in more detail with you at your needs and strengths, to find out if you have eligible needs and what sort of social care support would help.
+A social care needs assessment is where we look in detail at your needs, strengths and outcomes, to find out if you are eligible for support from us.
 When we carry out a needs assessment, we will think about things like:

-• your care and support needs – for instance, if you need help with getting dressed or support to get to work
+• your care and support needs (for example, if you need help with getting dressed or getting to work)

-• your other circumstances – for example, whether you live alone or whether someone supports you
+• your circumstances (if you live alone or if someone supports you)

 • the urgency of your support